scrapjs/require-stub/README.md

 # Precautions

-* Don’t require stuff runtime: it is bad for performance, it causes tons of logs and it badly resolves deps, as far current script is known only during the initial run.
+* Don’t require stuff runtime: it is bad for performance, it produces lots of logs and it badly resolves deps, as far current script is known only during the initial run.
 * If something causes recursion — clear session storage.
 * Don’t use in production: dynamic evals proved to be ~3x slower than browserified code.
 Though it is good for perf testing.
 * Avoid global variable name the same as any inner module name if it’s value isn’t the module itself.